bioexcel/biobb_documentation/biobb_documentation/docs/source/files_structure.md

 [https://github.com/bioexcel/biobb_template/blob/master/biobb_template/template/template_container.py](https://github.com/bioexcel/biobb_template/blob/master/biobb_template/template/template_container.py)

 Example with all the code needed to generate a **BioExcel building block** executing the wrapped tool through a container.
-In this case, the tool to wrap is [zip](http://infozip.sourceforge.net/) and two containers are provided: [Docker Hub](https://hub.docker.com/r/mmbirb/zip) and [Singularity Hub](https://singularity-hub.org/) (type `singularity pull shub://bioexcel/zip_container` for installing it in your computer).
+In this case, the tool to wrap is [zip](http://infozip.sourceforge.net/) and two containers are provided: [Docker Hub](https://hub.docker.com/r/mmbirb/zip) and [Singularity Hub](https://singularity-hub.org/) (type `singularity pull --name zip.sif shub://bioexcel/zip_container` for installing it in your computer).

 More information about the structure of this file can be found in the [TemplateContainer section](https://biobb-documentation.readthedocs.io/en/latest/python_structure.html#templatecontainer).